 I previously wrote down a small List Of Tenant Credit Check Services and briefly mentioned why I think they’re worth performing on prospective tenants.
-The two main reasons are because they’re cheeeeeeep and they can reduce your risks of accepting problematic tenants, and alert you to potential problems before an applicant signs a Tenancy Agreement contract.
+The two main reasons are because they’re cheeeeeeep and they can reduce your risks of accepting problematic tenants by alerting you to potential problems before an applicant signs a Tenancy Agreement contract.
 Once the signatures are on the dotted line everything becomes a lot more difficult to undo, so it’s best to get it right before.

 Performing credit checks on prospective tenants are pretty common, but in order to perform one, you will need their permission.
 It is against the law to carry out a Credit Check without first obtaining permission from the tenant.
 Your applicant will need to sign a release authorizing the landlord/agent to perform the credit check.
-Most credit check companies will provide landlords with a form online which can be downloaded for free, but I use a homemade generic one, which captures only the information I need.
+Most credit check companies will provide landlords with a form online which can be downloaded for free, but I often use a homemade generic one.

 The form I use is very basic- you can get far more comprehensive versions, but I personally think they’re unnecessary.
 The form basically asks for previous rental history (if that’s applicable) and the authorization for the landlord to perform a credit check.